Best cover letters in Australia

 - Make sure to use a spellchecker after drafting your cover letter.

 - Re-read it to make sure the content is grammatically and contextually correct, as computers will not pick up all of these errors.

-- also ask someone else to read through it as well, as you may miss some obvious mistakes simply because you have read the content a number of times and are ‘too close to it’.
+- Ask someone else to read through it as well.
+Sometimes we can miss some obvious mistakes as we have read the content a number of times and are ‘too close to it’.

 Best cover letters: Avoid using a standard or generic cover letter